Nusiq/mcblend/docs/index.md

 - Generating UV-maps and textures for Minecraft models
 - Exporting animations
 - Exporting poses
 - The animated models can use armatures and constraints to make animating easier.
-Mcblend can detect parts moved by the constraints and add that to Minecraft animations even though they Minecraft don't have this kind of features.
+Mcblend can detect parts moved by the constraints and add that to Minecraft animations even though Minecraft don't have features like that.
+- Adding physics simulations to the model with a single press of a button

 ## Planned features
 The improvements planned for this Blender plugin are often listed as